anwar17/custom-modal/README.md

 # custom-modal
-modal created using html, css and javascript
+Modal created using HTML, CSS and JAVASCRIPT.